 - International academic credentials are reviewed by an international accrediting agency (World Education Services) on an individual basis.

-- TOEFL scores of 79-80 (550) are required of graduates of non- English speaking countries.
+- A minimum score of 79 in the Internet-based TOEFL or 550on the paper-based TOEFL is required of graduates of non- English speaking countries.

 - Criminal history background check(s) or other requirements mandated by the practicum site.